Do you want to redirect users to a random post in WordPress?

 The first thing you need to do is to install and activate the Redirect URL to Post plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you will see some information about the different URL query parameters you can use to redirect visitors to a random page.
+Upon activation, you will see some information about the different URL query parameters you can use to redirect visitors to a random post.

-To redirect users to a random post, simply copy the URL and then add it to any location you want, such as a navigation menu or sidebar widget.
+To redirect users to a random WordPress post, simply copy the URL and then add it to any location you want, such as a navigation menu, a sidebar widget, or a call-to-action button.

 - http://www.example.com/?redirect_to=random&each_once=rewind.
 Redirects to a random post, avoiding duplicates, and then starts over again.